Fecal incontinence: Pelvic floor weakness and pudendal neuropathy

-Rectum

-The rectum needs to be of a sufficient volume to store stool until defecation.
-The rectal walls need to be "compliant" i.e. able to distend to an extent to accommodate stool.
-Rectal sensation is required to detect the presence, nature, and amount of rectal contents.
-The rectum must also be able to evacuate its contents fully.
-There must also be efficient coordination of rectal sensation and relaxation of the anal canal.
-If the sensory nerves are damaged, the detection of stool in the rectum is dulled or absent, and the person will not feel the need to defecate until too late.
-Rectal hyposensitivity may manifest as constipation, FI, or both.
-Rectal hyposensitivity was reported to be present in 10% of people with FI.
-Pudendal neuropathy is one cause of rectal hyposensitivity and may lead to fecal loading/impaction, megarectum and overflow FI.
+Obstructed defecation (incomplete evacuation of stool)

 Normal evacuation of rectal contents is 90–100%.
 If there is incomplete evacuation during defecation, residual stool will be left in the rectum and threaten continence once defecation is finished.
 This is a feature of people with soiling secondary to obstructed defecation.
 Obstructed defecation is often due to anismus (paradoxical contraction or relaxation failure of the puborectalis).
 Whilst anismus is largely a functional disorder, organic pathologic lesions may mechanically interfere with rectal evacuation.
 Other causes of incomplete evacuation include non-emptying defects like a rectocele.
 Straining to defecate pushes stool into the rectocele, which acts like a diverticulum and causes stool sequestration.
 Once the voluntary attempt to defecate, albeit dysfunctional, is finished, the voluntary muscles relax, and residual rectal contents are then able to descend into the anal canal and cause leaking.
+The various types of prolapse of the posterior compartment (e.g. external rectal prolapse, mucosal prolapse and internal rectal intussusception & solitary rectal ulcer syndrome) may also cause coexisting obstructed defecation.

+Reduced rectal storage capacity

+The rectum needs to be of a sufficient volume to store stool until defecation.
+The rectal walls need to be "compliant" i.e. able to distend to an extent to accommodate stool.
+Rectal storage capacity (i.e. rectal volume + rectal compliance) may be affected in the following ways.
+Surgery involving the rectum (e.g. lower anterior resection, often performed for colorectal cancer), radiotherapy directed at the rectum, and inflammatory bowel disease can cause scarring, which may result in the walls of the rectum becoming stiff and inelastic, reducing compliance.
+Reduced rectal storage capacity may lead to urge incontinence, where there is an urgent need to defecate as soon as stool enters the rectum, where normally stool would be stored until there was enough to distend the rectal walls and initiate the defecation cycle.
+Tumors and rectal strictures also may impair reservoir function.

+Rectal hyposensitivity

+Rectal sensation is required to detect the presence, nature, and amount of rectal contents.
+Reduced rectal sensation may be a contributory factor.
+If the sensory nerves are damaged, the detection of stool in the rectum is dulled or absent, and the person will not feel the need to defecate until too late.
+Rectal hyposensitivity may manifest as constipation, FI, or both.
+Rectal hyposensitivity was reported to be present in 10% of people with FI.
+Pudendal neuropathy is one cause of rectal hyposensitivity and may lead to fecal loading or impaction, megarectum and overflow FI (see overflow incontinence).